oVirt/cockpit-ovirt/README.md

 # Cockpit-oVirt plugin
-The plugin for Cockpit is a host-based management tool for Virtual Machines.
+Virtual Machine Management plugin for Cockpit based on oVirt.

-Recent release features:
+Features in recent release:

 * list of VMs running on a host
 * single VM detail